 Eye Exam Costs at WalMart Vision Centers

 Millions of people each year turn to Walmart eye care.
 They are in most cities in the United States.
-Considering they now offer services for photography, automotive needs, nails, banking and beauty needs, it’s no surprise that they also offer eye exams, eyeglasses and contact lenses.
+They are well known for services like photography, automotive needs, nails, banking and beauty needs.
+It’s no surprise that they also offer eye exams, eyeglasses, and contact lenses.
 When Walmart first entered the optical industry back in 1991, they were already known for their affordable prices.
-But they applied this same approach to glasses, lenses and contacts.
+But they applied this same approach to glasses, lenses, and contacts.
 However, their quality was average but still on par with other big box stores and eyeglass chains.